Rob Babcock: NBA scout

 He joined the NBA in 1987 as the director of scouting for the Denver Nuggets.
 He also held part-time scouting positions with the Detroit Pistons, Cleveland Cavaliers, San Diego Clippers and Indiana Pacers before joining the Nuggets staff.

 Minnesota Timberwolves

 Babcock then worked with the Minnesota Timberwolves for 12 seasons.
-The last two as the team’s vice-president of player personnel.
-He served as the director of player personnel from 1994–2002 and two seasons (1992–94) as a full-time scout.
+The last two as the team's vice-president of player personnel.
+He served as the director of player personnel from 1994 to 2002 and two seasons (1992–94) as a full-time scout.

 Toronto Raptors

 On June 7, 2004, Babcock was named as the head of the Raptors' basketball operations.
 Raptors star Vince Carter had preferred Julius Erving as General Manager instead.
 Despite Carter's personal friendship with MLSE Chairman Larry Tanenbaum, the Raptors decided to hire Babcock instead.

 2004-2005 season

-Babcock's first move as GM was drafting center Rafael Araujo 8th overall in the 2004 NBA Draft, a widely criticized move from the onset, considering highly touted swingman Andre Iguodala was drafted with the next pick.
+Babcock's first move as GM was drafting center Rafael Araujo 8th overall in the 2004 NBA draft, a widely criticized move from the onset, considering highly touted swingman Andre Iguodala was drafted with the next pick.
 Araujo's disappointing play fuelled criticism of Babcock.
 As well, prior to the 2004-05 season, Babcock signed mercurial point guard Rafer Alston to a 5-year deal.
 The move backfired, with Alston reportedly threatening to retire after repeated altercations with rookie head coach Sam Mitchell.

 In the summer of 2005, Babcock signed Spanish point guard Jose Calderon.
 During the 2007-08 season, Calderon was the second most consistent player for the Raptors next to Chris Bosh, averaging over 8 assists and leading the league in assist/turnover ratio.
 Babcock also signed center Matt Bonner.